heryvandoro/hologram/readme.md

 # Tech
 - Socket.io for realtime chats
-- Lumen micro frameworks for backend
+- Laravel frameworks 5.4 for backend
 - AngularJS for frontend

 # Support